matt-hendrick/1D-Cellular-Automata/README.md

+# 1D Cellular Automata in the browser built with Rust/Yew/WASM

+This repo generates and displays evolutions of [1D Cellular Automata in the browser](https://one-d-cellular-automata.web.app/).
+This project was built in Rust with the Yew framework and is compiled into WebAssembly (WASM).

+For more info on 1D cellular automata and for visualizations of the outputs of the 256 rules, see [this Wolfram article](https://mathworld.wolfram.com/ElementaryCellularAutomaton.html).

-# 1d Cellular Automata in the Command Line
+## 1D Cellular Automata in the Command Line

 ![1D Cellular Automata GIF](1DCellularAutomataDemo.gif)

-This is a simple CLI app that can display evolutions of one-dimensional cellular automata.
-For more info on 1D cellular automata and for visualizations of the outputs of the 256 rules, see [this Wolfram article](https://mathworld.wolfram.com/ElementaryCellularAutomaton.html)
+This repo also contains a previous iteration of this project that was a CLI app in "cmdLineAutomata.rs".

 Three optional parameters can be passed in to affect the displayed output in the terminal.